 |● Mattapan||● Lower Mills||● Plymouth County|

-Although gold pawn shops are often seen in a negative light in the US, this is not true in other parts of the world, such as France and India, and The Jewelers & Loan Co. wants to change this stereotype.
+Although gold pawn shops are often seen in a negative light in the US, this is not true in other parts of the world, such as France and India, and The Jewelers & Coin CO. wants to change this stereotype.
 Borrowing money on your gold is not viewed negatively, but rather seen as culturally acceptable and an appropriate way to get the money you need.
 Overseas, gold jewelry is generally viewed as a gold investment purchased in local denominated currency.
 In America, the most common type of gold is fourteen karats (14k) or .585% pure gold, with other metals mixed into the jewelry for durability.

 Many customers from across the South Shore area come to our gold pawn shop to sell gold pieces of jewelry, or even dental gold, regardless of the condition.
 It doesn’t matter what you bring your jewelry in, how dirty it is, or whether you bring it in an old Ziploc bag — we welcome every type of gold in our Quincy pawn shop.

 Pawn Loans for Gold Based on Karat Purity

 Come to our gold pawn shop during normal business hours to get your gold jewelry organized